-ENGINEER'S REPORT FISCAL YEAR 2015
+ENGINEER'S REPORT FISCAL YEAR 2017

 This report has been prepared and submitted by:

 C. Stephen Bucknam Jr. C 20903

 Koppel & Gruber Public Finance

-I, , as City Clerk of the City of San Diego, County of San Diego,
+I,, as (City Clerk of the City of San Diego, County of San Diego,

-certify that the Assessment as shown on the Assessment Roll, together with the
+California, do hereby certify that the Asso City Clerk of the City of San Diego, County of San Diego, essment as shown on the Assessment Roll, together with the

-both of which are incorporated into this report, were filed in my office on the
+ncorporated into this report, were filed in my office on the

-, 2014.
+day of, 2016. •

 Elizabeth Maland, City Clerk

 City of San Diego

 State of California

-[. , as City Clerk of the City of San Diego, County of San Diego,
+I, as (City Clerk of the City of San Diego, County of San Diego,

-certify that the foregoing Assessment as shown together with the Assessment
+going Assessment as shown together with the Assessment

-into this report, was approved and confirmed by the City Council of said City
+is approved and confirmed by the City Council of said City

-- , 2014.
+on theday of

-on theday or
+, -

 Elizabeth Maland, City Clerk

 City of San Diego

 State of California